rollandf/coreos_installation_iso/README.md

 This image is a tool to create a coreOS image with a passed ignition file.
 The output of the container is a ISO live CD image that will be uploaded to s3 of your choice.

+Building an livecd image:
+* use Dockerfile.livecd-iso-image to create an container image that will store the LIVECD ISO that we are going to use.
+Pushed to some accessible repository

 Building a builder image:
-* Update the COREOS IMAGE in the Docker file to the coreOS live CD ISO of you'r choice
+* in the Dockerfile , update the first line to point to the LIVECD ISO image that you want to use ( the one you built in the previous stage)
 * Build the docker image and push to you registry

 ### Using the image: